cablelabs/snaps-boot/doc/source/install/install.md

 #### PROXY:

-Build Node and all other host machines requires internet connectivity to download open source tools (python, Ansible etc.) and OpenStack services.
+Build Server and all other host machines requires internet connectivity to download open source tools (python, Ansible etc.) and OpenStack services.
 User is required to set FTP, HTTP and HTTPs proxies on these machines if internet access is restricted by firewall.